clewisdavis/The-Joy-of-React/course-notes.md

 - 📣 CORE CONCEPT: State is tied to a particular component instance, so if you unmount the component, and then re-mount it, that state is gone forever.
 - 📣 Or if you have the same component rendered multiple times, they all have their own version of state, because they are a separate instance.

+## State Management Tools

+- One of the most common questions asked: "Should we use something like Redux to manage global state for use?
+Or is React capable enough on it's own?

+- And the answer is, it depends.

+### Some background info

+- In the early days, React would only be one piece of your front-end stack.
+The best practice was to combine React with something like Flux, Redux, or MobX.

+- The idea was to use React for *local state*, and tools like Redux for *global state*.
+- "Local state" is state tht is only needed in one particular part of the application.
+Like the value of a controlled form, input or button.
+- "Global State" is for broader things, like data about the currently logged in user, or maybe the currently selected color theme.
+A single piece of global state might be used in a dozen different corners of the app.

+- From 2014 to 2016 a number of packages were competing to be the "global state" partner for React.
+The outcome of that was [Redux](https://redux.js.org).

+### Intro to Redux

+- Summary, In Redux, the global state is represented as a single object that floats outside our React application.
+This state can't be directly edited; instead, Redux listens fro "actions", events that signify that something happening in our app.

+- All the action are logged by Redux.
+For example, a log for a typical e-commerce app.
+  - User logs in
+  - User submits search form
+  - Search results received from server
+  - User clicks on "Page 2" of search results
+  - Search results received from server
+  - User adds "Coffee  Machine" item to cart.

+- Each of these actions fires through Redux, and we can write some code that controls how these actions should affect the state.

+- Like in React, state updates in Redux are immutable.

+### Application Types

+How to choose when to use Redux vs. native React.
+Most web apps fall into three categories.

+1. Not much state
+2. Mostly client state
+3. Mostly server state